hoprnet/testing-challenge/README.md

   * There's no fixed test environment layout
     * document the approach you choose
     * document any changes/deviations from the proposed setup

+## Submission

+* store your submission on IPFS
+* send the IPFS hash with a reference to yourself to test-challenge-submissions@hoprnet.org
   * Document how to install, setup and run the test environment
   * Document the type of tests implemented and their reasoning
   * Document possible test types not supported by the current cluster setup